shabin5785/LearnAngularJS/Doc_5.md

       'gender' : new FormControl('male')
     });

  - for reactive approach,  works on basis of ReactiveFormsModule class from angular forms.
-So need to add that to imports under module imports of appmodule
+So need to add that to imports under module imports of appmodule. by defautl angular is using formsModule which is the template one. replace it wiht reactive One.

  - we then bind form to formgroup and elements to formcontrol elements like below.
  < form  [formGroup]="singupForm">
  < input type="text formControlName="email">